Exploratory Machine Learning with Unknown Unknowns: ExML: A New Learning Framework

-Enlightened by the above example, we introduce a new learning framework called \emph{exploratory machine learning} (ExML), which explores more feature information to deal with the unknown unknowns caused by feature deficiency.
+Enlightened by the above example, we introduce a new learning framework called \emph{exploratory machine learning} (ExML), which explores more feature information to deal with unknown unknowns caused by feature deficiency.
 The terminology of exploratory learning is originally raised in the area of education, defined as an approach to teaching and learning that encourages learners to examine and investigate new material with the purpose of discovering relationships between existing background knowledge and unfamiliar content and concepts~\citep{1993:exploratory,spector2014handbook}.
-In the context of machine learning, our proposed framework encourages learners to \emph{examine and investigate the training dataset via exploring new feature information, with the purpose of discovering potentially unknown classes and classifying known classes}.
+In the context of machine learning, our proposed framework encourages learners to \emph{examine and investigate the training dataset via exploring new feature information, with the purpose of classifying known classes and discovering potentially hidden classes}.
+Our proposed framework is also inspired by recent advances in cognitive science.
+For instance, when facing uncertain and constantly changing environments, the prefrontal cortex continuously constructs new strategies through exploration and evaluates their reliability~\citep{Science'14:cognitive-science,Science'15:cognitive-science}.
 Figure~\ref{fig:comparison} compares the proposed ExML to conventional supervised learning (SL).
-SL views the training dataset as an observable representation of environments and exploits it to train a model to predict the label.
-By contrast, ExML considers the training dataset is \emph{operational}, where learners can examine and investigate the dataset by \emph{exploring} more feature information, and thereby \emph{discovers} unknown unknowns due to the feature deficiency.
+Conventional SL views the training dataset as an observable representation of environments and exploits it to train a model to predict the label.
+By contrast, ExML considers the training dataset is \emph{operational}, where learners can examine and investigate the dataset by \emph{exploring} more feature information, and thereby \emph{discover} unknown unknowns due to feature deficiency.
+Note that we does not assume that the new class necessary exists.
+When there is no unknown classes, our approach still offers a powerful tool to present feature exploration to help refine the performance of conventional supervised learning.